 1962 – An IBM 7094 is installed in the Engineering Administration Building and leased at a cost of $30,000 a month.
 At the September 1965 Board of Trustees meeting, a 7094 was purchased outright for $506,473 from IBM.

 1962 (July 1) – The Datatron is retired from service.
-At that time, the nameplate from the 203 (serial number 103) was in the possession of Duane Pyle.
-On the same day, Dr. Samuel Conte began a position as the Director of the Computer Sciences Center.
+At that time, the nameplate from the 203 (serial number 103) is in the possession of Duane Pyle.
+On the same day, Dr. Samuel Conte begins a position as the Director of the newly formed Computer Sciences Center.

 1962 (Summer) - Dr. Samuel Conte hires Dr. Saul Rosen and Dr. Duane Pyle as faculty members of the newly formed Computer Science department.
 Both Pyle and Rosen would have a significant impact in the development of the computer science discipline at Purdue, and with the development and operation of the computing facilities.
 Dr. Richard Kenyon and Dr. Robert Korfhage were also professors of the newly formed department.